Wedjat Eye Amulet

-The Twenty-first Dynasty coffin was made for an unknown priestess of Amun-Re in Karnak.
-The colour scheme is polychrome on a yellow background.
-The decoration surface is varnished.
-The blue wig is adorned by a stylised vulture head-dress flanking the face.
+The coffin that was made for an unknown priestess of Amun-Re in Karnak is a characteristic piece of the Theban funerary art of the Twenty-first Dynasty, a period when the decline of a strong, central government was followed by similar tendencies in the tomb architecture.
+Instead of building new, individual tombs, reusing of older graves became a practice and the period witnessed the beginnings of common burials developing from family vaults.
+The lack of private tombs meant that coffins became the most important media for tomb decoration.
+All textual and pictorial information, previously available on tomb walls, were condensed on the surfaces of the new coffin type.
+That explains why the rather dense, horror vacui-type decoration was so preferred on these objects.
+The colour scheme of the female coffin is polychrome on a yellow background; the surface is varnished.
+The blue wig is adorned by a stylized vulture headdress flanking the face.
 The richly decorated wesekh-collar covers the greater part of the upper body down to the line of the hip.
-The attached wooden hands are opened with palms turned downward, a typical iconographic feature of female coffins of the type.
-Below the collar, approximately to the line of the knees, horizontal scene bands follow each other.
-The iconography of the lid is characterised by the dominance of winged protective gods.
-However, an iconographical pattern with a quite different pictorial arrangement can be observed in the case of the decoration field below the knees.
+The hands are opened with palms turned downward, a typical iconographic feature of female coffins of the type.
+Below the collar, horizontal scene bands follow each other.
+The iconography of the lid is characterized by the dominance of winged protective gods.
+A different iconographic pattern of the decoration filed can be observed below the knees.
 The surface is divided into two symmetrical parts by a text column in the middle.
-On both sides offering scenes are placed in three panels, each of them equipped with architectorial elements to allow them to imitate the divine chapels as locales of the ritual events.
+On both sides, offering scenes are placed in three panels.
 Both sides of the coffin case are bordered by a frieze patterning uraeus-serpents.
-Below the frieze scene panels follow each other separated by a single text column with a continuously repeated short offering formula invocating Osiris, Isis and Nephthys.
-The row of scenes running along the sides is strongly damaged.
-There is every indication that the coffin may have been standing in water for a long time which caused the disappearance of the lower two thirds of the outer decoration on the sides of the case.
-The inner part of the case is also richly decorated.
-The central figure of the top of the head is a ba-bird.
-Only some blurred traces have remained from the decoration of the bottom, from the base of which it can be surmised that it was originally divided into three registers: the narrow upper and lower scene panels flanked a large divine figure in the middle.
-On both sides in three registers mummy-shaped otherworldly figures line up, facing outwards.
+Below the frieze, scene panels follow each other separated by a single text column with continuously repeated short offering formula.
+The row of scenes running along the sides is strongly damaged due to ground-water.
+The inner side of the case is also richly decorated.
+The central figure of the top of the head is a ba-bird indicating that the soul of the deceased leaves the corpse through the head in the moment of death.